TIBCOSoftware/Augmented-Reality/projects/tools/postman/Postman.md

 common Operation within this Postman Collection

 - Get TIBCO Cloud Access Token
-- Login to TIBCO Cloud LiveApps
+- Login to TIBCO Cloud LiveApps, V1,V2,V3
 - List available Application in TIBCO Cloud LiveApps
 - provision a App Zip to TIBCO Cloud LiveApps Web Resource Provisioning
 - set new Shared State for TIBCO Cloud LiveApps
 - send sharing Link of an TIBCO Cloud LiveApps Application

+> Recommended is to use Login V3, as this supports a Login with just one Request.

 #### ZIP
 Just Import this [PostmanJSON-V1.1.zip](PostmanJSON-V1.1.zip) into your Postman Workspace.